suites-dev/examples/README.md

 | [inversify-vitest](./inversify-vitest)         | InversifyJS  | Vitest      | InversifyJS with Vitest                           |
 | [inversify-sinon](./inversify-sinon)           | InversifyJS  | Sinon       | InversifyJS with Sinon/Mocha                      |
 | [advanced-mock-config](./advanced-mock-config) | NestJS       | Jest        | Advanced `.mock().final()` and `.impl()` patterns |

-## Choosing an Example

-### By DI Framework

-**NestJS**

-- Full-featured framework with built-in modules
-- Includes HTTP, validation, configuration
-- Use for: Applications requiring framework features

-**InversifyJS**

-- Lightweight IoC container
-- Minimal abstractions
-- Use for: Applications requiring less framework overhead

-### By Test Runner

-**Jest**

-- Includes built-in assertions and mocking
-- Use for: Standard Jest-based projects

-**Vitest**

-- Faster test execution
-- Native ESM support
-- Use for: Projects requiring faster feedback

-**Sinon**

-- Works with any assertion library (Chai, Node assert, etc.)
-- Used with Mocha test runner
-- Use for: Projects with specific assertion library requirements

 ## Quick Start